-GLOSSARY AVS: Atmospheric vent system designed to reduce entrapment by suction outlets BACKWASH: Process of cleaning filters by reversing the water flow into the wastewater drain BREAKPOINT: Combined chlorine destroyed by increasing free chlorine to 10 times that level DEPTH: Shallow (less than 5 ft) Deep (5 ft or more) FREE AVAILABLE CHLORINE: Total chlorine minus combined chlorine POOL: Post 10/1/99 (constructed on or after 10-1-99) / Pre-10/1/99 (constructed before 10-1-99) Class A - For accredited competitive aquatic events and recreation Class B - For public recreation and general public Class C - For hotels, motels, apartments, condominiums, mobile home parks. property owners associations, clubs, schools etc. Class D - A wading pool with a maximum depth of 24" Spa - Hot tub, whirlpool, hydrotherapy pool, mineral bath, air induction bubbles, hydroiet circulation, etc., at least 2 feet deep, and having a maximum surface area of 250 ft or maximum volume of 3250 gal, and is not drained after each use Therapeutic Pool - Pool/spa operated exclusively for medical or therapeutic purposes.
+AVS: Atmospheric vent system designed to reduce entrapment by suction outlets BACKWASH: Process of cleaning filters by reversing the water flow into the wastewater drain BREAKPOINT: Combined chlorine destroyed by increasing free chlorine to 10 times that level DEPTH: Shallow (less than 5 ft) Deep (5 ft or more) FREE AVAILABLE CHLORINE: Total chlorine minus combined chlorine POOL: Post 10/1/99 (constructed on or after 10-1-99) / Pre-10/1/99 (constructed before 10-1-99) Class A - For accredited competitive aguatic events and recreation Class B - For public recreation and general public Class C - For hotels, motels, apartments, condominiums, mobile home parks. property owners associations, clubs, schools etc. Class D - A wading pool with a maximum depth of 24" Spa - Hot tub, whirlpool, hydrotherapy pool, mineral bath, air induction bubbles, hydroiet circulation, etc., at least 2 feet deep, and having a maximum surface area of 250 ft2 or maximum volume of 3250 gal, and is not drained after each use Therapeutic Pool - Pool/spa operated exclusively for medical or therapeutic purposes.
 These pools are inspected under Texas Health and Safety Code 341.064.
 SKIMMER WEIR: Adjustable door, flap etc. that moves with small changes in water level to assure a steady continuous flow to draw floating debris.
-SRVS: Safety vacuum release system, which can either be a SVRD, suction vacuum release device, or an AVS, automatic vent system, A SVRS is capable of providing vacuum release at a suction outlet caused by a high vacuum due to a blockage of a suction outlet.
-SUCTION OUTLET: Opening(s) which drains water to the filter under negative pressure.
+SRVD: Safety vacuum release device (a mechanical or electrical system to reduce entrapment risk by suction outlets) SUCTION OUTLET: Opening(s) which drains water to the filter under negative pressure.
 A skimmer is not a suction outlet.
 SUPERCHLORINATE (Shock): Add chlorine to pool water to a level 10 times the amount of combined chlorine in the water.
 Shocking is successful when the breakpoint has been reached (see breakpoint above).
 TURNOVER: Circulation of one volume of pool water equal to the total pool capacity WATER QUALITY: Total Chlorine - all the chlorine in the pool water Free Chlorine - that portion of total chlorine that actually destroys germs Combined Chlorine - undesirable chlorine that combined with ammonia, nitrogen, or with human products such as sweat, saliva, urine, skin, lotions etc. Also called chloramine.
 Chloramine causes eye burn, has a strong chlorine odor and can be removed by superchlorinating.
 Combined chlorine is equal to total chlorine minus free chlorine. pH - a value expressing acidic or basic properties.
 Chlorine is most effective at a pH between 7.0 and 7.8 in water.
 Stabilizer - (cyanuric acid) it protects chlorine from the damaging effects of U.V. in sunlight.
 It is not effective indoors.
 Bromine cannot be stabilized.
 Temperature - pool temperature is most critical in spas.
 (See p.3) Turbidity (water clarity) - is the cloudy condition of water caused by the presence of fine particulate matter that interferes with the passage of light.
 Clear water is vital during emergencies.
 Total Alkalinity - a measure of water's ability to resist change in pH.
 It consists mainly of carbonates, bicarbonates, and hydroxides, TDS (total dissolved solids) - the amount of dissolved matter in water, such as calcium, magnesium, carbonates, metallic compounds.
 NOTE:: Adding chemicals to pool water always increases TDS.
 Hardness - the amount of calcium, magnesium, or other salts in water.
 Low hardness is corrosive.
 High hardness causes scaling.
 Heavy Metals - copper, iron, manganese; may cause colored water, stains, or areen hair.
 Algae - one celled chlorophyll-containing plants that can thrive in water.
 They are undesirable because they reduce water clarity, cause offensive odors, and harbor germs.
 Algae can be controlled by proper chlorine levels.